joshbegley/nyt-latest/README.md

 `Mr. Diller, a digital media pioneer, lost a bidding war for Paramount Pictures decades ago.
 Now, he’s making a run at its parent company.`\
 https://nytimes.com/2024/07/01/business/dealbook/barry-diller-paramount.html

-**Marathon Heat Wave Expected to Bake Parts of the West Through Holiday Weekend**\
+**Marathon Heat Wave Expected to Bake California Through Holiday Weekend**\
-`Across interior California, the mercury is rising and may stay high for a week, if not longer.`\
+`Across the state, the mercury is rising and may stay high for a week, if not longer.`\
 https://nytimes.com/2024/07/01/weather/heat-wave-california.html

 **Some Antidepressants May Cause More Weight Gain Than Others**\